taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 	- we are in the air
 		- jumps, fall
 	- not when it is already active from a previous state (such as going from jumping to falling, we shouldn't reset it if the player already hit jump while in the jump state)

+Wow, everything is working again!
+And it feels better and is way easier to read and change things if I need to.
+This is great.